Hajiabdi213/Learning-Management-System/api/docs/api/readme.md

   - Content:
     ```json
     {
-      "message": "user with the id {id} deleted successful"
+      "message": "user with the id {id} deleted successfull"
     }
     ```